yoctore/yocto-logger/README.md

 # Yocto Logger

 This module manage your own logger request on your node app.

-This module his based on winston for node js package
+This module his based on winston for node js package : https://github.com/flatiron/winston

+## Dependencies

 For more details on used dependencies read links below :